- Q. I’m an on-site employee/volunteer/student. What am I required to do?

 Southwest Center (Roseland)

 Thursdays 5-6 pm

 - Q: I work live closer to an SRJC location that is not the same as the one where I primarily work/take classes.
 Can I be tested closer to home or do I need to do it where I work?

-Employees/students who are scheduling testing will be able to select their preferred location.
+Employees/students will be able to select their preferred location.

 - Q: If I’m doing a drive-through pick-up, such as at the food distribution, do I need to be vaccinated or tested?

 No, as long as you stay in your car, you do not need to.

 - Q: How can I access the campus bookstores?